Duy-Phuong/docker-docs/docker-and-kubernetes-the-complete-guide.md

 Notice how we have a PID right here.
-One for the command NPM.
+`1` for the command `npm`. => line 1
-We've then got a separate process running for re-act script starts and yet another idea for some other scripts start thing right here.
+We've then got a separate process running for `react-script starts` and yet another id for some other scripts `start.js` thing right here.
 All right.
 So why is the text that we're entering into the attached window over here not showing up.
 It all comes down to the different processes that have been created inside the container.
-You see when we run into them run tests we're not actually running directly NPM run test.
+You see when we run `npm run test` we're not actually running directly `npm run test`.
-In reality what is running is the process and PM and then NPM looks at the additional arguments we are providing specifically run test and it uses those additional arguments to decide what to do.
+In reality what is running is the process NPM and then NPM looks at the additional arguments we are providing specifically `run test` and it uses those additional arguments to decide what to do.
 So it's going to eventually start up a second process that is actually running our tests and that is one of these two right here.
 I'll be honest I don't actually know which one it is.